-The workflow discussed in this section can be found under KeplerData/workflows/module/r-2.X.Y/demos/R/RecordToDataframe-R.xml
+The workflow discussed in this section is found at KeplerData/workflows/module/r-2.X.Y/demos/R/RecordToDataframe-R.xml

 The workflow in Figure C.22 uses an R-script to read and display a record originally specified by an Expression actor.
 In this case, the record represents a table.
 The RExpression actor will automatically create an R data frame from the record, provided that all the items in the record are arrays of the same length.